oatlog/oatlog/doc/report/main.typ

-The second part of the phase ordering problem is that optimization passes are destructive and noncommutative, so the optimized output program may be different based on what order passes were applied in even if a fixed point was reached.
+The second part of the phase ordering problem is that optimization passes are destructive and noncommutative, so the optimized output program may be different based on what order passes were applied in, even if a fixed point was reached.
 Concretely, we can consider the program `(x*2)/2`.
 Strength reduction could be applied first, giving `(x<<1)/2`, or the expression could be reassociated to `x*(2/2)` which constant folds to `x`.
 Depending on how the optimization passes are constructed, it is not obvious that the same simplification could be done from `(x<<1)/2`, in which